 You should be authorized to post comment

-As of March 30, Ukraine planted spring grains throughout 1.35 mln ha - Ministry of Agrarian Policy
+Ukraine planted spring grains and pulses throughout 3.2 mln ha - Ministry of Agrarian Policy